Tri-State Senior Softball

 8. Base Runner Rules

 *a.
 Sliding is permitted ONLY if there is a play at second or third base.
 This is for fielder safety.
-The runner will be called OUT if he slides into a base for no reason or dives into or back into a base.
-Sliding or diving into first and home is NOT permitted and the runner will be called out.
+The runner will be called OUT if he slides into a base for no reason.
+Sliding into first and home is NOT permitted and the runner will be called out.
+Diving back into 1st, 2nd or 3rd is permitted..

 b.
 Where a slide is permitted, the legs and feet are to be down at the base.
 Any runner who slides with legs & feet up to potentially cause injury to a fielder will be called out.